sunpy/sunpy/docs/tutorial/maps.rst

 Map Sequences
 =============

-While `~sunpy.map.GenericMap` can only contain a two-dimensional array and metadata corresponding to a single observation, a `~sunpy.map.MapSequence` is comprisded of an ordered list of maps.
+While `~sunpy.map.GenericMap` can only contain a two-dimensional array and metadata corresponding to a single observation, a `~sunpy.map.MapSequence` is comprised of an ordered list of maps.
 By default, the Maps are ordered by their observation date, from earliest to latest date.
 A `~sunpy.map.MapSequence` can be created by supplying multiple existing maps: